Running Choreonoid in the ROS Environment

 args="$(find choreonoid_ros_samples)/project/ROS-Tank.cnoid --start-simulation" />

-• choreonoid_joy: A node that publishes the joystick (gamepad) status as a joy topic
+• choreonoid_joy: A node that publishes the joystick (gamepad) state as a joy topic

-As for Choreonoid itself, the project named “ROS-Tank.cnoid” contained in the project directory of choreonoid_ros_samples is loaded.
-Also, the “–start-simulation” option is added to start the simulation at the same time when Choreonoid is started.
+For Choreonoid itself, it loads the “ROS-Tank.cnoid” project contained in the project directory of choreonoid_ros_samples.
+Additionally, by providing the “–start-simulation” option, the simulation starts simultaneously when Choreonoid launches.